 The "retail apocalypse" isn't over yet.

-Here are 15 chains that plan to empty out even more of their stores in the year ahead, counting down to the retailer that may close the most locations.
+Here are 20 chains that are already closing stores this year, counting down to the retailer that may lose the most U.S. locations.

-That's likely just a start.
-Analyst Neil Sauders with Global Data Retail says Macy's needs to dump more of its locations "where the return on investment is not viable."
+Macy's has since disclosed plans to shut down three more stores in 2019, for a total of eight.
+Analyst Neil Sauders with Global Data Retail says the chain needs to dump locations "where the return on investment is not viable."

 Stores closing in 2019: 6